hrliangmath/hrliangmath.github.io/_pages/about.md

 cohomological topics in number theory.

-Outside mathematics, I enjoy reading, playing badminton, and music, etc. You will surely find me at various kinds of museums.
-Before the triumph of AI, I loved playing Go very much (I am trying to understand the art of Go after AI).
+When not studying mathematics, I can usually be found reading, playing badminton, or wandering various exhibits at museums with a good audioguide.
+Before the triumph of AI, I loved playing Go very much (I am trying to understand the art of Go in this post-AI era).

 <form method="post" action="https://forms.un-static.com/forms/90aa8fa89b2329b6d6676144e37688c2ef689cf1">